-The Town of Fenwick Island, Delaware's response to the findings identified in our audit are described in the accompanying schedule of findings and responses.
-The Town of Fenwick Island, Delaware's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the Town of Fenwick Island, Delaware's response to the findings identified in our engagement and are described in the accompanying schedule of findings and responses.
+The Town of Fenwick Island, Delaware's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.